alexfariakof/EasyCryptoSalt/README-en.md

 > * Retorno:
        byte[]: Salt aleatório.

-## Observações:
+## Notes:

-* Certifique-se de configurar corretamente a chave e o salt no arquivo de configuração appsettings.json para garantir a segurança adequada dos hashes gerados.
+* Ensure to properly configure the key and salt in the appsettings.json file to ensure the proper security of generated hashes.

     ```json
     {